-&lt;sup>31 Mevarech, Zamira, Chief scientist, Ministry of Education "Gender Gaps in Educational Achievements" September 10, 2000, Office of the Chief Scientist, Ministry of Education, Israel, pp.
+&lt;sup>31 Mevarech, Zamira, Chief scientist, Ministry of Education "Gender Gaps in Educational Achievements" September 10, 2000, Office of the Chief Scientist, Ministry of Education, Israel, pp. 1-5 is a keen interest and effort to help such children.
+Homosexual/Bisexual support organizations such as the Jerusalem Open House and the Haifa Forum provide services for youth, including groups work such as support groups, hotlines, professional and career counseling, a hostel for homosexual youth in distress, and a support group for youth employed in prostitution.
+We commend the increasing participation of local authorities in services for homosexual youth.

-1-5 &lt;sup>32 Information provided to DCI Israel by Guy Ghilo, social worker, youth sector supervisor, The Homosexuals, Lesbians, Bisexuals and Transgender Association.
+&lt;sup>32 Information provided to DCI Israel by Guy Ghilo, social worker, youth sector supervisor, The Homosexuals, Lesbians, Bisexuals and Transgender Association.

-&lt;sup>33 Shilo, Guy, Homosexual Youth in Israel, Position Paper of the Association of Homosexuals, Lesbians, Bisexuals and Transgenders in Israel.
+Shilo, Guy, Homosexual Youth in Israel, Position Paper of the Association of Homosexuals, Lesbians, Bisexuals and Transgenders in Israel.